RoboticsatUCD/MateROV/README.md

 MATE ROV Code
 =============
-Each code module will gets its own subdirectory.
+Each code module will get its own subdirectory.

 doc/
 ----